Header Image

 The degree of listlessness and hopelessness that characterizes depression is not suitable for combating the stressor.

-One could perhaps still see a stress benefit in the fact that the active fight against the stressor is now lost, and it is then more conducive to survival to accept this than to continue fighting the stressor, as this could involve further energy losses and, above all, the risk of being killed.
+One could perhaps still see a stress benefit in the fact that the active fight against the stressor is now lost and it is then more conducive to survival to accept this than to continue fighting the stressor, as this could involve further loss of energy and, above all, the risk of being killed.
 This would be a recognizably different state of fighting a stressor.
 However, this idea possibly overstretches the picture of stress benefit.

 1. Hüther (1997): Biologie der Angst – Wie aus Stress Gefühle werden; u.a.
 S. 18